Technology Adoption Curve: 5 Stages of Adoption

 For myself, I think of my dad’s relationship with the Internet as an example of a technology laggard.

-When talking to this adopter category, answer WIIFM questions, such as:
+When talking to laggards, answer WIIFM questions, such as:

 • How does this technology benefit me personally?